 Producing, using, and disposing of electronics has a significant environmental footprint.
-In 2015 alone, UBC recycled 75,000 kg of electronic waste (e-waste).

 Reduce your environmental impact by purchasing new electronics and computing equipment only when necessary, and choosing reused or refurbished options whenever possible.